The Rewards of Being Honest Aren't Always Financial Ones

 Nevertheless, honesty is my north star and things have worked out OK.
 I scrapped my way up from a $400/week salary to become an executive at one of the largest online publishing companies.
 This gave me the freedom to take time off and work on personal projects like this website.

 But, this website won't make me rich.

 The conversion rate, i.e. the percentage of people who visit and subsequently go on to buy something, is around 67% worse than the average affiliate website.
-A cynic might say "that's because you don't have any pictures on the site!"
-Perhaps, but just as likely is the fact that I find reasons not to buy things, and I gladly share those reasons with readers.
+One possible reason is the fact that I find reasons not to buy things, and I gladly share those reasons with readers.